Careers

 Qualifications

-• Bachelor’s degree in Education, Masters preferred
+• Master’s degree preferred

-• Effective organizational skills including but not limited to lesson planning, implementing units of study, differentiating instruction, designing and implementing assessments
+• Effective organizational skills including but not limited to lesson planning implementing units of study, differentiating instruction, designing and implementing assessments

 • A working knowledge of and an embracing of a progressive educational approach